BinaryResearch/BinaryResearch.github.io/_posts/2019-09-17-Analyzing-ELF-Binaries-with-Malformed-Headers-Part-1-Emulating-Tiny-Programs.md

   on a VPS isn’t really a thing.
 By executing a syscall the effectively “shuts off the power” to the operating system, this puts the VM in an unknown state.
   So far, whenever this is run on a VPS, it seemingly wipes out the entire instance.

-It is clearly advantageous to be able analyze the runtime behavior of such a program without having to actually load it into memory and execute.
+Here it is clearly advantageous to be able analyze the runtime behavior of such a program without having to actually load it into memory and execute.
 The script used to analyze `tiny-i386` can be modified to support emulation of x86-64 code and of the `reboot` syscall.
 The same approach will be followed as before, with minor adjustments.